QuarkNerd/blog/cprice/_posts/2015-03-09-OAUTH2-Authentication-with-ADFS-3.0.md

 To register a new client, from an Administrative PowerShell prompt, run the following -

 {% highlight powershell %}
-Add-ADFSClient -Name "OAUTH2 Test Client" -ClientId "some-uid-or-other" -RedirectUri="http://localhost:3000/getAToken"
+Add-ADFSClient -Name "OAUTH2 Test Client" -ClientId "some-uid-or-other" -RedirectUri "http://localhost:3000/getAToken"
 {% endhighlight %}

 This registers a client called ```OAUTH2 Test Client``` which will identify itself as ```some-uid-or-other``` and provide ```http://localhost:3000/getAToken``` as the redirect location when performing the authorization request ```(A)``` to the ```Authorization Server``` (in this case ADFS).